UMN-CSCI5609/Assignments-Instructions/A2-Analysis/README.md

 Using the implemented multi-view visualization, we will conduct an exploratory analysis to explore *"Which factors influence the ratings of summer movies?"*

 - First, please list three potential factors that might influence the rating of summer movies based on your prior knowledge or intuition.
-- Then, use the dashboard to investigate the influence of the three proposed factors.
+- Then, use the multi-view visualization to investigate the influence of the three proposed factors.
+- At least one of your proposed factors should influence/correlate with the movie rating.
+If all the three factors do no influence the rating, please consider new ones.
 - You can either use only the visualizations from step 1 or implement your own additional visualizations for the analysis.

 ### 4. Submission